Skip to content

 • KSU (bool): a variable to mark that the script is running in the KernelSU environment, and the value of this variable will always be true.
 You can use it to distinguish between KernelSU and Magisk.

-• KSU_VER (string): the version string of current installed KernelSU (e.g. v0.4.0)
+• KSU_VER (string): the version string of currently installed KernelSU (e.g. v0.4.0).

-• KSU_VER_CODE (int): the version code of current installed KernelSU in userspace (e.g. 10672)
+• KSU_VER_CODE (int): the version code of currently installed KernelSU in userspace (e.g. 10672).

-• KSU_KERNEL_VER_CODE (int): the version code of current installed KernelSU in kernel space (e.g. 10672)
+• KSU_KERNEL_VER_CODE (int): the version code of currently installed KernelSU in kernel space (e.g. 10672).

-• BOOTMODE (bool): always be true in KernelSU
+• BOOTMODE (bool): always be true in KernelSU.

-• MODPATH (path): the path where your module files should be installed
+• MODPATH (path): the path where your module files should be installed.

-• TMPDIR (path): a place where you can temporarily store files
+• TMPDIR (path): a place where you can temporarily store files.

-• ZIPFILE (path): your module's installation zip
+• ZIPFILE (path): your module's installation zip.

 • ARCH (string): the CPU architecture of the device.
-Value is either arm, arm64, x86, or x64
+Value is either arm, arm64, x86, or x64.

-• IS64BIT (bool): true if $ARCH is either arm64 or x64
+• IS64BIT (bool): true if $ARCH is either arm64 or x64.

-• API (int): the API level (Android version) of the device (e.g. 23 for Android 6.0)
+• API (int): the API level (Android version) of the device (e.g., 23 for Android 6.0).

 WARNING